Our packing list for snorkelers

 We like to keep things simple and go for a flexible roll up option which we find also helps with free diving.
-Our choice is the Scuba Choice Silicone Roll-up Nautilus Snorkel with Storage Container
+Our choice is the Scuba Choice Silicone Roll-up Nautilus Snorkel with Storage Container.

 Open Heel vs Full Foot fins

 Second to the snorkel and mask, we recommend packing a pair of fins if you want to keep up with all those beautiful fish!
 Many of the best places to snorkel also have strong and unpredictable currents.
-Snorkelling without fins can be tough, and actually quite dangerous.
+Snorkeling without fins can be tough, and actually quite dangerous.

 Open-heeled fins have pockets for your feet that are open at the back.
 They are normally always worn with socks or booties.
 They usually weigh and cost a little more than full foot fins.
-These are a great choice if you have to walk across rocks or dead coral to get to your snorkelling entry point.
+These are a great choice if you have to walk across rocks or dead coral to get to your snorkeling entry point.
 Kicking with open heel fins can be slightly more work than full foot fins simply because they are more rigid, and weigh more.

 Full-footed fins have flexible closed back foot pockets, they weigh less and are less rigid than open-heel fins.
 These tend to be the more comfortable choice, but an exact fit is required, as they cannot be adjusted.
-Open-heel fins are great for snorkelling off soft sandy bottom beaches or boats.
+Open-heel fins are great for snorkeling off soft sandy bottom beaches or boats.

 We chose the highly rated Mares Avanti Quattros for all our snorkel trips, which are designed specifically for handling strong currents.

-Mesh bags are really handy, when you need to trek or take a boat trip to your snorkelling site.
+Mesh bags are really handy, when you need to trek or take a boat trip to your snorkeling site.
 They help to dry out your equipment, towls and clothes once your finished as well.
 Rather than taking multiple bags we opt for one huge mesh bag.
 The Mares Cruise Backpack Mesh Elite Bag, can fit everything for 2 snorkelers in.
 The padded shoulder straps are also a godsend on long hikes.

 Reef Shoes or Booties